 However, HDR photography is still needed in some cases, such as photographing a sunset while directly facing the sun.
 Cameras still do not have the ability to prevent white or black clipping in these circumstances.

 To create an HDR photo, you need to capture two or more different exposures and then combine them into one image on a computer.
 Normally, three exposures with -1EV, 0EV and +1EV will give you a good result.

 What HDR Software can do for You

-The most important function of HDR software is to help you combine different exposed images into a single HDR image.
+The most important function of HDR software is to help you combine differently exposed images into a single HDR image.